 Dr. Carol Dweck, a Professor of Psychology at Stanford University, defines two different types of perfectionism:

-- The first type is acquired by excellence-seekers.
+1. The first type is excellence-seekers.
 They push themselves because they are intrinsically motivated to achieve.
 This type is healthy and is associated with a growth mindset.

-- The second type is acquired by someone who strives for perfection in order to avoid judgment and appear perfect to others.
+2. The second type is those who strive for perfection to avoid judgment and appear perfect to others.
 This type is associated with a fixed mindset and causes people to be self-critical, anxious, and quick to give up.

 The excellence-seekers generally achieve more, are happier, and feel inspired.
 The fixed mindset perfectionists are likely to procrastinate challenges or avoid them entirely for fear of failure.
 Ultimately, they hold themselves back from the success they desire.

-If your child is showing signs of unhealthy perfectionism, try using these strategies to help him worry less and accomplish more.
+If your child shows signs of unhealthy perfectionism, try using these strategies to help them worry less and accomplish more.

 Helping your child avoid perfectionism doesn’t mean you should have low standards.
-Encourage your child to strive for excellence and hold himself to high standards, but don’t emphasize perfection.
+Encourage your child to strive for excellence and hold themself to high standards, but don’t emphasize perfection.

 Excellence involves enjoying what you’re doing, feeling good about learning, and gaining confidence.
-Perfectionism, on the other hand, results in always finding mistakes no matter how well you’re doing.
+On the other hand, perfectionism results in always finding mistakes, no matter how well you’re doing.
 Striving for excellence can be motivating, but striving for perfection is ultimately demoralizing.

 Understand this distinction, and convey it to your child as well.
-Children take cues from their parents when it comes to perfectionism: If your child feels you expect perfection, she/he will strive to be “perfect” in order to gain your approval.
+Children take cues from their parents when it comes to perfectionism: If your child feels you expect perfection, they will strive to be “perfect” to gain your approval.

 Avoid using the word “perfect” altogether, even as praise.
 This can cause children to feel they MUST achieve at an impossibly high level.
-If, for example, your child brings home a report card with all “A’s” and one “B,” don’t focus on the “B.” Pushing your child to achieve perfection can have a negative impact on both confidence and performance.
+If, for example, your child brings home a report card with all As and one B, don’t focus on the B. Pushing your child to achieve perfection can hurt both confidence and performance.

-Help your child set goals and standards that are reachable with effort, and don’t push the impossible standard of perfection.
+Help your child set goals and standards that are reachable with effort and don’t push the impossible perfection standard.

 Another way to combat perfectionism is to teach your child about “the power of yet.”
-When your child says he can’t do something or hasn’t achieved something, chime in with those three letters: “YET!”
+When your child says they can’t do something or haven’t achieved something, chime in with those three letters: “YET!”

 - When your child is ready to work on a task, ask to create a draft or a prototype first.
-This allows your child to try, learn from his errors, revise, and improve.
+This allows your child to try, learn from their errors, revise, and improve.

-- When she completes a draft, acknowledge what he has done well.
-At the same time, encourage excellence (not perfection) by saying that you don’t think this is her best YET.
+- When they complete a draft, acknowledge what they have done well.
+Simultaneously, encourage excellence (not perfection) by saying that you don’t think this is their best YET.

-- Next, give very specific feedback about what your child can do to improve.
+- Next, give concrete feedback about what your child can do to improve.
 This feedback is most effective if you focus on only ONE aspect of the assignment or task at a time.
-For example, if you’re giving your child feedback on her writing, focus on her ideas first, then focus on organization, then spelling and grammar, and so on.
+For example, if you’re giving your child feedback on their writing, focus on their ideas first, then focus on organization, then spelling and grammar, etc.

 This 3-step strategy is also excellent for teachers to use in the classroom.